bdi-lab/SpoT-Mamba/README.md

                 "Epochs after which the learning rate will decay."
             ],
             "epochs": "Total number of training epochs.",
-            "valid_epoch": "Frequency of epochs after which the validation is performed.", "patience": "Number of epochs to wait before early stopping if no progress on the validation set.", "batch_size": "Size of the batches used during training.", "lr": "Initial learning rate for training.",
+            "valid_epoch": "Number of epochs between each validation.", "patience": "Number of epochs to wait before early stopping if no progress on the validation set.", "batch_size": "Size of the batches used during training.", "lr": "Initial learning rate for training.",